Lone Worker Devices

 Advanced Lone Worker Device Solutions

-Our lone worker devices are designed to meet the highest UK safety standards while providing the reliability your workers need in critical situations.
-Each device combines multiple safety features into one robust, easy-to-use solution.
+Peoplesafe is the UK’s largest provider of lone worker devices designed to meet the highest UK safety standards while providing the reliability your workers need in critical situations.
+Each device combines multiple safety features into one robust, easy-to-use solution that delivers comprehensive lone worker protection.
+Our lone worker devices offer:

-• Instant SOS Alerts: One-touch emergency activation sends immediate alerts to our 24/7 monitoring centre
+- Instant SOS Alerts: One-touch SOS button emergency activation sends immediate alerts to our 24/7 monitoring centre

-• Real-Time GPS Tracking: Precise location monitoring ensures rapid emergency response
+- Real-Time Location Tracking: Precise GPS monitoring ensures rapid emergency response

-• Fall Detection Technology: Automatic alerts when workers experience unexpected falls or impacts
+- Fall Detection Technology: Automatic ‘man-down’ alarm when workers experience unexpected falls or impacts

 Comprehensive Lone Worker Solutions That Save Lives